cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

-Missouri and is based on the University of Missouri personnel information provided by the Missouri Secretary of State's office, the code and process below cannot necessarily be generalized to other university's.
+Missouri and is based on the University of Missouri personnel information provided by the Missouri Secretary of State's office, the code and process below cannot necessarily be generalized to other universities.
 Each state most likely provides its public information in different formats, although I haven't examined this.
 This post primarily serves as a note to self.
 Most of what is done in Vim below may eventually be automated with sed and / or